Unlock Your SEAI Grants: Your 2026 Guide to Home Energy Savings

 Pro Tip: Using an experienced contractor who is familiar with the SEAI process is the best way to avoid paperwork delays.

 This is a common question.
-The standard SEAI Home Energy Grants (like the €8,000 for external insulation) are available to all homeowners regardless of age or income, as long as the eligibility criteria (e.g., home built before 2011) are met.
+The standard **seai grants for pensioners** and older homeowners are exactly the same as the standard Home Energy Grants (like the €8,000 for external insulation)—which are available to all homeowners regardless of age or income, as long as the eligibility criteria (e.g., home built before 2011) are met.

-There are no separate grants just for being a pensioner.
-However, pensioners who are receiving certain welfare payments may qualify for the Fully Funded Energy Upgrade Programme (also known as the Warmer Homes Scheme), which can cover 100% of the upgrade costs.
+While there are no exclusive stand-alone grants just for being a pensioner, individuals receiving certain social welfare payments may qualify for the Fully Funded Energy Upgrade Programme (Warmer Homes Scheme) to receive 100% free home energy upgrades.

 The grant you're likely thinking of is the Vacant Property Refurbishment Grant, which offers up to €50,000 (or €70,000 for derelict properties) to renovate a vacant property.